AppImage/type2-runtime/README.md

 This whole process takes only a few seconds, e.g., on GitHub Codespaces.

+See [BUILD.md](BUILD.md) for more information, including on how to build using Docker.

 ## Signing

 Release builds are signed automatically using GnuPG.
 The corresponding public key can be found in the file `signing-pubkey.asc`.